snowch-notes/machine-learning/ML_and_Security.md

     - good sources of (paid) malicious data
     - sources of vetted non-malicious data still a challenge
     - timeliness is a big challenge, models need to be kept up to date
+    - areas
+       - malware and file have main focus
+          - file structure
+          - execution behavoir
+       - network based
+          - who machines are talking to